oktadev/okta-blog/_source/_posts/2019-10-28-okta-developer-office-hours-qa-september-2019.md

 >
 > We wrote an article about this last year.
 There are SAML vulnerabilities that basically allow you to gain root access all over the place.
 In like every SAML library ever, there's issues with this stuff.
 If you want to learn more about this, see [A Breakdown of the New SAML Authentication Bypass Vulnerability](/blog/2018/02/27/a-breakdown-of-the-new-saml-authentication-bypass-vulnerability).
 Just to point out, we are not vulnerable to this, just in case you're wondering.
 So yeah, don't use SAML unless you cannot avoid it.

 Q: I am trying to integrate Jumio Identity Verification with Okta.
 Jumio takes a picture of your ID with a selfie and verifies that they are valid.
 Should I try to make it another MFA option as part of a server?
 Sort of write a plugin?
 Can you point me to the documentation on how to get started?
-[Watch Q & A on YouTube](https://youtu.be/nGi8x5XppHI?t=848).
+[Watch Q&A on YouTube](https://youtu.be/nGi8x5XppHI?t=848).

 > **Brian:** I was actually talking to someone recently about something very similar.
 I don't know if it was Jumio, but it was another one of these types of services.
 The particular service I was dealing with... the guy had his phone and there was some app you used to take a picture, so there was a photo, timestamp, geolocation, and other things that played into this factor.
 The problem integrating it as an MFA component is trusting applications.
 >
 > In the OIDC sense, or when you log in with Okta, you would want Okta to handle that factor.
 Once you step outside of that, it isn't your traditional multi-factor since you're dealing with a custom application.
 There are ways around this.
 You could write a whole bunch of code.
 Some of these services expose themselves as an OAuth IdP.
 So you could have Okta talk to that service. you'd basically go through a couple of extra redirects.
 That's what I'd recommend looking for.
 That way you don't have to touch any code and there's less code to write.
 It establishes trust between the parties and you don't have to worry about it.
 If Jumio exposes themselves as an OAuth IdP, try to go that route and see what you can do.

 Q: What are the options and the best way to secure your public APIs that are being called by client's websites from a web browser?
-[Watch Q & A on YouTube](https://youtu.be/nGi8x5XppHI?t=1038).
+[Watch Q&A on YouTube](https://youtu.be/nGi8x5XppHI?t=1038).

 > **Matt:** One of the ways that we typically recommend people do it right now is that they have some sort of authentication mechanism in their front-end browser application.
 Whether that's Angular, React, or Vue, we have SDKs for all those.
 Once you've authenticated, you'll get an access token and then you can use that access token to talk to your APIs.
 Your APIs will have a similar configuration that says it has to come from this issuer and have this audience, and then you know it's a valid authentication token.

 Q: We use Azure Active Directory, but create our own enterprise applications.
 We like to use Azure AD for SSO authentication.
 Does Okta have a product that can help me with this?
-[Watch Q & A on YouTube](https://youtu.be/nGi8x5XppHI?t=1114).
+[Watch Q&A on YouTube](https://youtu.be/nGi8x5XppHI?t=1114).

 > **Heather:** The answer is yes, but no. Technically speaking, Okta is what Azure AD is, but more.
 We have authentication built on top of it and that scales a lot more.
 Where your users live is important.
 If they live in Azure AD, you would need to move your users from Azure AD into Okta in order to use our authentication mechanism.
 >
 > Yes, there is a way to have that be a continuous thing and work in tandem.
 For example, we have really easy widgets that you don't have to host yourself.
 Normally, you would have to.
 For Single Sign-On, that's one of Okta's strengths.
 It's really one or the other, but yes, technically you could use them both in tandem, but you're going to have to move your users over.

 Q: We are currently using Okta for OAuth/OIDC access for our customers through a mobile app.
 We are now building internal tools that will require OAuth access for internal team members.
 Is it a good practice to mix external customers and internal team members in the same Okta account or should different Okta accounts be used and configured for their specific use cases?
-[Watch Q & A on YouTube](https://youtu.be/nGi8x5XppHI?t=1205).
+[Watch Q&A on YouTube](https://youtu.be/nGi8x5XppHI?t=1205).

 > **Randall:** This is up for debate honestly.
 There's no rule around this.
 I'll share my two cents.
 My two cents is that if you're building things internally, it's a little bit easier to just have a separate Okta account right now.
 The main reason why is that if you're going to have internal people also be external users, you would basically -- in Okta right now, the multi-tenancy story is a little bit confusing.
 You essentially need multiple Okta orgs that are linked together and can do all of these things to have your concept of "tenants" there and so if there's a risk that any internal employee will also be an external employee, it's a little bit easier for you logistically to just have a separate Okta account.
 >